Paul Woodall - Farrier

 Paul has been shoeing horses for almost 30 years, holding the Associate qualification since 1990, and in 2002 he became the first farrier in the country to hold a Master of Science qualification.
 IN 2016 he was voted FARRIER OF THE YEAR in the Horse & Hound annual awards.

-Prior to becoming a farrier, Paul was a qualified time served blacksmith and studied engineering at Bolton technical college.
-He then trained under the world-renowned farrier, D Duckett FWCF and, importantly, this background enabled Paul to approach shoeing without any preconceived ideas.
+Prior to becoming a farrier, Paul was a qualified time-served blacksmith and studied engineering at Bolton technical college.
+He then trained under the world-renowned farrier, D Duckett FWCF.
+This background enabled Paul to approach shoeing without any preconceived ideas.